• Facebook

 var cQuery = new ContinuousQuery(queryCommand);

-// Item add notification
+// Item add, update, remove notification

-// EventDataFilter.None returns the cache keys added
+// EventDataFilter.DataWithMetadata returns the keys with the data and meta added with data

 // Register continuousQuery on server